Skip to main content

 1. A researcher collects data from 100 people to assess whether there is any relation between level of education and levels of civic engagement.
 The researcher finds the following descriptive values: \(\overline{X}= 4.02, s_x = 1.15, \overline{Y}= 15.92, s_y = 5.01, SS_X = 130.93, SS_Y = 2484.91, SP = 159.39\).
 Test for a significant relation using the four step hypothesis testing procedure.

-This page titled 12.E: Correlations (Exercises) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Foster et al. (University of Missouri’s Affordable and Open Access Educational Resources Initiative) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 12.E: Correlations (Exercises) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Foster et al. (University of Missouri’s Affordable and Open Access Educational Resources Initiative) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?